-Collecting all the different Arms provides motivation to keep coming back and although the game arguably failed to find an audience — certainly not on the scale of super hit Splatoon 2 — it's still polished, addictive and immensely rewarding and well worth grabbing.
+Collecting all the different Arms provides motivation to keep coming back and although the game arguably failed to find an audience — certainly not on the scale of super hit Splatoon 2, which came out the same year — it's still polished, addictive and immensely rewarding and well worth grabbing.

 Is it the most in-depth video game ever created?
 Obviously not, but it's cute, it'll get your pulse racing, and it's totally, utterly free to download.
 You really can't go wrong!
 If you're still not convinced, why not let our lovely resident video man Alex give you a short demonstration...

 If you're after something that gets you on your feet, there other games that'll get you off the couch, even if they won't have you breaking a sweat.
 Mario Tennis Aces has a Joy-Con control option a la waggle classic Wii Sports.
 Again, Swing Mode won't exactly provide a workout that'll get your biceps bulging, and you'll lose the shot accuracy you get from an analogue stick, but it'll get you and yours moving while having a laugh as you knock balls back and forth.